akhinos/cf4k8s-networking/README.md

                 ]
               },
 ```
-3. A new cluster entry is added to the ingress envoy config (Don't confuse cluster with kubernetes cluster - it's an Envoy backend).
+3. A new cluster entry is added to the ingress envoy config (Don't confuse cluster with Kubernetes cluster - it's an Envoy backend).
    The cluster entry contains info needed for the Ingress Envoy to open a TLS session with the app Sidecar Envoy.

 ```json